-Afterwards, I take Isis home and give her a nice big Kong bone filled with peanut butter or a special chew stick!
+Afterwards, I take Icy home and give her a nice big Kong bone filled with peanut butter or a special chew stick!
 It's so much fun and so rewarding, we love the children reading to dogs program!

 "To learn to read is to light a fire;

 every syllable that is spelled out is a spark"